danawoodruff/ETL_Project/README.md

 <br>
 Cleaning activities included:<br>
    - Column names were altered or shortened in some cases.
 Spaces between words were replaced with underscores. <br>
-   - Null values were managed by either replacing with zero or accepting the null values. <br>
+   - Null values were managed by either replacing with zero or accepting the null values, e.g. number of fireplaces and garages.<br>
+   - Null values in year built are rare.
+In a real world application the HCAD.org dataset could be used to replace the null values in the HAR dataset for the year built.
+The HCAD.org dataset is 200 mb and impractical for this project.
+The null values are replaced by random number generator.<br>
    - Cleaned data is saved as a new .csv file and saved to the Resources folder.<br>
 <br>
 <h2>3.
 Load</h2><br>